Finding a Top Financial Advisor Firm in San Rafael, California

 In constructing client portfolios, Private Ocean primarily invests in mutual funds, exchange-traded funds (ETFs) and separate account managers, taking both long and short positions.
 Its methods of security analysis include fundamental analysis and technical analysis.

 Private Ocean generally follows a long-term investment strategy and avoids trying to time the market.
-The firm also notes on its website that more and more individuals are becoming interested in environment, social and governance (ESG) investing.
+The firm also notes on its website that more and more individuals are becoming interested in environmental, social and governance (ESG) investing.
 As the result, Private Ocean offers ESG portfolios for socially conscious clients.

 Ohana Advisors, the No. 2 firm on our list, has been in business the longest and has the best client-to-advisor ratio on this list.
 While Ohana does not have a minimum account requirement, its clients typically have an average net worth of $100 million.
 New clients will generally be expected to have a net worth of at least $30 million within the short term.

-Its small client base is composed entirely of ultra-high-net-worth families, although it also serves revocable and irrevocable trusts, charitable trusts, family limited partnerships, limited liability companies, family foundations, and donor advised funds.
+Its small client base is composed entirely of ultra-high-net-worth families, although it also serves revocable and irrevocable trusts, charitable trusts, family limited partnerships, limited liability companies, family foundations, and donor-advised funds.

 Ohana Advisors Background